Shirshadas24/MultiAgent-Frontend-Studio/README.md

 **An AI-Powered Multi-Agent Frontend Development System**

-AgentCode Frontend is an intelligent, multi-agent system that transforms natural language descriptions into production-ready frontend code.
+MultiAgent Frontend Studio is an intelligent, multi-agent system that transforms natural language descriptions into production-ready frontend code.
 Built with LangGraph and Streamlit, it orchestrates specialized AI agents to enhance prompts, generate code, and validate results through an interactive workflow.

 ## ✨ Features